SoumyaK4/soumyak4.github.io/MA.md

 ⚡ **Represented India at the <a href="https://aigp.org.in/2023/07/26/indian-representatives-2023.html" target="_blank">AWC(Asian Weiqi Championship)</a> in 2023**

 ⚡ **Started Training Individuals to become Weiqi/Baduk Instructors since 2024**

+⚡ **Represented India at the Asian Weiqi Championship by Chinese Weiqi Association in 2024**